MPA and MPP Capstone

-The PA 590 Capstone Course provides MPA students with a practical, team-based experience in problem-solving within public or nonprofit organizations.
-This course requires students to integrate classroom learning with practical experience, and must be taken during the last two semesters in the MPA program.
+The PA 590 Capstone Course provides MPA and MPP students with a practical, team-based experience in problem-solving within public or nonprofit organizations.
+This course requires students to integrate classroom learning with practical experience, and must be taken during the last two semesters in the MPA or MPP program.

 The course requires each student to work in a team of 3-4 students to analyze an organizational or policy problem and to deliver a professional report to the sponsoring organization that typically specifies the problem or task, defines alternatives, and proposes a recommended course of action.
 Government, community, and nonprofit organizations work with the PA program to identify relevant projects that challenge students and serve agency goals.